-New Hartley First School is required to keep and process personal information about its staff members and pupils in accordance with its legal obligations under the GDPR.
-The school may, from time to time, be required to share personal information about its staff or pupils with other organisations, mainly the LA, other schools and educational bodies, and Children's Services.
-This policy is in place to ensure all staff and governors are aware of their responsibilities and outlines how the school complies with the following core principles of the GDPR.
+New Hartley First School is required to keep and process personal information about its governors, staff members, pupils, parents, visitors and others, in accordance with its legal obligations under the UK GDPR.

+The school may, from time to time, be required to share personal information about its staff, pupils, or others with other organisations, mainly the LA, other schools and educational bodies, and Children's Services.
+This policy is in place to ensure all staff and governors are aware of their responsibilities and outlines how the school complies with the following core principles of the UK GDPR.
 Organisational methods for keeping data secure are imperative, and New Hartley First School believes that it is good practice to ensure policies are practical, backed up by clear written procedures.
-This policy complies with the requirements set out in the GDPR, which comes into effect in May 2018.
-The government have confirmed that the UK's decision to leave the EU has not affected the commencement of the GDPR.
+This policy complies with the requirements set out in the UK GDPR, Data Protection Act 2018 and other applicable legislation and guidance.